With weframe, you have many possibilities to display, create and edit content – from fast and easy to sophisticated and detailed.

 - Voting posters

-On weframe you can easily add text, images and videos: They simply send them as Notes to the desktop.
+On weframe One you can easily add text, images, videos and PDFs: You simply send them as Notes to the Workspace.
 Your content is flexible and available for group work.

 What content do I need for my first Session?